3.25 AED - Arena & Entertainment District Zone

 6.16.3.
 Minimum separation between non-Residential Towers 20.0 m

 6.17.
-The Development Planner may consider a variance to Subsection 6.16.2 and 6.16.3, taking into consideration factors such as:
+The Development Planner may consider a variance to Subsections 6.16.2 and 6.16.3, taking into consideration factors such as:

 6.17.1. the orientation and placement of the tower and associated visual, sun, shadow, and microclimatic impacts on Amenity Areas, Pathways, and Abutting residential or mixed use developments;